 … like waterfalls, for example…

-We personally love the ones in Chiapas, but there are plenty around the country!
+We personally love the ones in Chiapas, but there are plenty of amazing waterfalls in Mexico to seek out!

 … and cenotes.

-The Yucatan Peninsula is famous for their thousands of cenotes–freshwater sinkholes, essentially–and they are just as amazing to admire and swim in as their reputation suggests.
+The Yucatan Peninsula is famous for its thousands of cenotes–freshwater sinkholes, essentially–and they are just as amazing to admire and swim in as their reputation suggests.

 Many of Mexico’s cities are absolutely worth visiting.